helloshanteria/AIS-Elevate/README.md

 ## AI-Assisted Development Process

-AIS Elevate was developed over several stages using AI as a learning and development assistant rather than a code generator.
+Elevate Insights was developed over several stages using AI as a learning and development assistant rather than a code generator.

 Throughout the project, AI helped brainstorm ideas, explain Java concepts, improve the application's design, organize documentation, and refine business requirements.
 Instead of accepting AI-generated suggestions as final solutions, every feature was reviewed, tested, and improved to make sure it met the real needs of the AIS Student Chapter.